 The District's Strategic Plan and specific Board Priorities adopted by the Board of Directors in 2022 have been our guide throughout the budget preparation process.
-Detailed information on the strategic goals can be found on page 38.
+Detailed information on the strategic goals is included in the budget document.

 Key Economic Factors and Assumptions